Aquaculture Thematic Methods

 Step 1: Data assembly and validation

 Assemble aquaculture production data from fisheries agencies, site registration records from licensing authorities, and environmental monitoring data from regulatory programmes.
 Validate internal consistency between production records and site capacity data.
-Where inconsistencies are identified, document data quality issues following TG-0.7 Quality Assurance and establish reconciliation procedures.
+Document data quality issues following TG-0.7 Quality Assurance.

 Step 2: Site-level asset account compilation

-For each aquaculture site or site cluster, compile a physical asset account recording opening stock, natural growth, harvest, mortality, escapes, and closing stock (Table 3.2 format).
+For each aquaculture site or site cluster, compile a physical asset account (Table 3.2 format) recording opening stock, natural growth, harvest, mortality, escapes, and closing stock.
 Aggregate site-level accounts to species groups and production system types.
-Verify that the accounting identity holds: Closing stock = Opening stock + Natural growth - Harvest - Mortality - Escapes.
+Verify: Closing stock = Opening stock + Natural growth - Harvest - Mortality - Escapes.

 Step 3: Environmental flow recording

 Apply nutrient mass balance calculations (Table 3.4) to estimate nitrogen and phosphorus discharges from fed aquaculture systems.
-Record these flows in the residual flow accounts following TG-3.4 Flows from Economy to Environment.
-For coastal pond systems with point-source discharges, record measured effluent volumes and nutrient concentrations where monitoring data are available.
+Record residual flows following TG-3.4.
+For coastal pond systems, record measured effluent volumes and nutrient concentrations where monitoring data are available.

 Step 4: Feed dependency analysis

 Compile feed use data by species and system type.
-Decompose feed into fishmeal, fish oil, vegetable protein, and other ingredients (Table 3.5).
-Calculate FIFO ratios for fed aquaculture systems.
-Link fishmeal and fish oil use to wild fish stock accounts compiled under TG-6.7 Fisheries Accounting to enable net fish supply analysis.
+Decompose feed into fishmeal, fish oil, vegetable protein, and other ingredients (Table 3.6).
+Calculate FIFO ratios using the mass-ratio allocation method (Section 3.4.2).
+Link fishmeal and fish oil use to wild fish stock accounts in TG-6.7.

 Step 5: Integration with economy-wide accounts

-Extract aquaculture output, intermediate consumption, and value added from national supply and use tables, following the industry delineation in TG-2.5 Structure and Function of the Ocean Economy Section 3.7.
-Reconcile physical output quantities from the asset accounts with output recorded in monetary terms, applying appropriate unit value factors.
-Record gross fixed capital formation in aquaculture infrastructure and equipment.
+Extract aquaculture output, intermediate consumption, and value added from national supply and use tables, following TG-2.5 Section 3.7.
+Reconcile physical output quantities from asset accounts with monetary output, applying appropriate unit value factors.
+Record GFCF in aquaculture infrastructure and equipment.

 Step 6: Indicator derivation

-- Environmental intensity: Nutrient discharge per unit production (kg N per tonne harvest), supporting carrying capacity evaluation
+- Environmental intensity: Nutrient discharge per unit production (kg N per tonne harvest)

-- Economic performance: Gross value added per unit production, labour productivity, and capital intensity
+- Economic performance: GVA per unit production, labour productivity, and capital intensity

 - Carrying capacity utilisation: Actual production as percentage of estimated site carrying capacity